junkbyte/flash-console/doc/ReadMe.txt

 ===2.3===
-  * console source package renamed to com.luaye.console.
+  * console source package renamed to com.junkbyte.console.
   * memoryMonitor and fpsMonitor setters are now Boolean (used to be int)
   * Added Ch functionality where you can create instances of console channel.
   * Performace increase in terms of log lines management.